Robert Cochran-Patrick

-At the 1880 general election Cochran-Patrick was elected Member of Parliament for Ayrshire North.
+At the 1880 general election Cochran-Patrick was elected member of parliament for Ayrshire North.
 He held the seat until 1885.
 He was Permanent Under-Secretary for Scotland from 1887 to 1892 when he retired owing to ill-health.
 He was vice-chairman of the Scottish Fishery Board in 1896.

 In 1876 he published his first book, entitled 'Records of the Coinage of Scotland from the earliest Period to the Union,' in 2 volumes.
-This concluded the a vast proportion of Scottish coins were made from natice gold and silver.
+This concluded the a vast proportion of Scottish coins were made from native gold and silver.

 Cochran-Patrick died at the age of 55.

 Cochran-Patrick married Eleanora Hunter daughter of Robert Hunter of Hunter, Ayrshire in 1866.